ivvycode/apidocs/venues/accommodation/cancel-booking-room-reservation.md

 {% api-method-parameter name="id" type="integer" required=true %}
 The unique id of the room reservation to cancel
 {% endapi-method-parameter %}

+{% api-method-parameter name="roomId" type="integer" required=false %}
+Optionally, the unique id of the individual room on the reservation to cancel
+{% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}